Understanding Protein Quality: PDCAAS, Bioavailability & Amino Acids

 *Pea + hemp protein complement each other to form a complete amino acid profile **Limited in methionine – combination with grains recommended

+PDCAAS and DIAAS are the two most important scientific indices for measuring protein quality.
 PDCAAS (Protein Digestibility Corrected Amino Acid Score) and DIAAS (Digestible Indispensable Amino Acid Score) measure how well the body can utilise the protein.
 Higher = better.

 | Protein Source | PDCAAS | DIAAS | Rating |